-I'm feeling great.
-I just got back from a awesome 10 mile hike in the White Mountains in New Hampshire over the South (2,749 ft) and Middle (2,805 ft) peaks on the Moat Mountains.
+I’m feeling great.
+I just got back from an awesome 10 mile hike in the White Mountains in New Hampshire over the South (2,749 ft) and Middle (2,805 ft) peaks on the Moat Mountains.
 The Moats are considered to be one of the premiere hikes in the Whites, not because of their elevation, but because they provide great 360 degree views of the surrounding mountains, including Mt.
 Washington in the distance.

 When we set out yesterday, we had hoped to do full traverse of the south, middle, and northern summits, but trail conditions prevented this.
 While the southern facing slopes were generally free of snow, the traverse between the southern and middle peak was a bushwhacking, post holing slog in wet snow.
 It was good that we brought snowshoes along even, or especially, because we didn’t know how much snow we’d still find at this elevation.
 Hiking at this time of year in the Whites is still a tricky affair.
 There is still a lot of snow on mid-level peaks and stream crossings are more dangerous.
 Full winter gear is still required on the major peaks above 5,000 ft.